 Hope is on the horizon (not to mention parades and other in-person celebrations!)
-But this Pride Month will still see too many LGBTQ+ people reeling from the fallout of the pandemic and, as a result, becoming more vulnerable than ever to human trafficking.
+But this Pride Month will still see too many LGBTQ+ people vulnerable to human trafficking.
 Young people whose communities have turned their back on them because of their sexual or gender identities are at particular risk because traffickers prey on their very real economic needs and on their need for a sense of community and belonging.
-We share these materials in hopes that you will help us get the word out directly to people who might be experiencing trafficking or exploitation: Help is available!
+We share these materials in hopes that you will help us reach people who might be experiencing trafficking or exploitation.
+Help is available!

 Let’s get the word out that there are options available through the U.S. National Human Trafficking Hotline.
 Please download and share these cards with people in your networks and ask them to pass them along to people in theirs, so everyone knows there is somewhere to turn for support.